-Webcam (can use laptop webcam—must test BEFORE your presentation)
+Webcam (can use laptop webcam—test BEFORE your presentation)

 Set up your required technology equipment in a quiet/secluded area.

-- Mare sure this area has a door you can close to eliminate outside distractions or interruptions.
+- Make sure this area has a door you can close to eliminate outside distractions or interruptions.

 Eliminate distractions and prevent interruptions.